Dataview / Get Dataview List

-This action queries the optional Dataview plugin and returns the results of a DQL list query as a flat list of strings.
+This action queries Dataview and returns the results of a DQL list query as a flat list of strings.

 Dataview is an advanced topic that opens up a lot of possibilities for making sense of your notes and data.
 For information about DQL (Dataview Query Language), please see the related documentation on the Dataview site.